w3c/wai-media-guide/description.md

 Many organizations choose to outsource their description.

-## What Description to Provide for My Video?
+## What Method of Description?

-First, figure out these issues about your video content and timing:
+What method to use for description depends on your video content and the media player that you use.
+First, figure out these issues about your video content, timing, and player:

 * **Integrated** &mdash; For new videos, can the speakers describe the relevant visual information as the video is recorded?
 This works for well for some videos, such as presentations and instructional videos.
 For examples, see the "Creating Audio and Video Content" page, [Integrated Description section](/design-develop/media/av-content/#integrate-description).